Skinz3/League-of-Legends-Bot/Readme.md

 ## Downloads
-   * For non developpers, You can download LeagueBot updater [here](https://github.com/Skinz3/League-Of-Legends-BOT/raw/master/Updater.zip) so you don't have to redownload the binaries on the git.
+   * For non developpers, You can download LeagueBot updater [here](https://github.com/Skinz3/League-Of-Legends-BOT/raw/master/Updater.zip) to automatically get the binaries and automatically download updates !
 ## Installation

    Requirements :